hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The owl, perched on the stump of the tree from which it was carved, is less disquieting.
+Less disquieting is the owl, perched on the stump of the tree from which it was carved.
 It pauses, head cocked expressively as if it has just heard the rustle of a vole in the undergrowth.